bqle/pennlabs-backend-challenge/README.md

    favorited a club and list of clubs that a user has liked are easily retrieved
 3. An API to delete a club by its code is added.
 This is useful in cases where clubs have disbanded and we want to free up space and open up the code to future clubs
-4. I have also completed the sign up/login/logout challenge.
+4. I have completed the sign up/login/logout challenge.
 After the user sign-in, we send them a session_key which acts as a temporary key that can be safely stored as a cookie on the client without the client having to store the email-password pair.
 With this key, the client no longer has to send both their email and password for every authentication.
 Since our key has length 20, each position with 62 choices,